lommaks777/pesonalisev2/.qoder/repowiki/en/content/Integration Guide/GetCourse Integration/GetCourse Integration.md

 - Verify Supabase connection performance
 - Consider implementing client-side caching
 - Monitor server response times in Vercel dashboard

+**Name/Email Confusion**
+- Check if `{real_name}` contains an email address instead of a name
+- Verify that users are correcting their name in the survey form
+- Confirm that the name verification UI is visible and functional
+- Test with accounts where `{real_name}` is set to email address

 **Section sources**
 - [app/api/persona/block/route.ts](file://app/api/persona/block/route.ts)